 Students wishing to apply for readmission will reapply at apply.king.edu and complete the "RN-BSN Program Application for Readmission".
 Students will submit an essay outlining "Why you feel you would be able to successfully complete the program if readmitted".
-An Enrollment Counselor will follow-up with student and forward information to the RN-BSN Program Coordinator for review.
+An Enrollment Counselor will follow-up with student and forward information to the RN-BSN Program Coordinator/Readmission Committee for review.
 The student will then be notified via email and letter of readmission decision.
-Reapplication and readmission may occur one time only.